This comes from Ottolenghi’s Plenty. It is fairly quick and so yummy! A mandolin makes quick work of the slicing.

 This cake come from the NYT!
 It’s supper moist and easy!
 Next time I would use 2 c butter for the butter cream.

-1 c unsalted softened, plus more for preparing the pan
+1 c unsalted butter softened, plus more for preparing the pan

 3 c all-purpose flour